 However, to be relevant and even exist in today’s world, any organization must have some level of branding which includes but is not limited to an informative website, promotional material on hand, and a presence on social media.

-Your church can provide all of these things to guests, members, and church attendees without seeming self-glorifying or vain.
+Your church can supply all these things to guests, members, and church attendees without seeming self-glorifying or vain.

 Below are 10 marketing ideas to help any church ministry grow and continue to provide care and fellowship for your local community.